josh-logue/Phyris/README.md

 ## Installation

-Use the installer, or clone the code and run it with npm.
+Use the installer, or ~~clone the code and run it with npm~~.
+No longer possible unless you supply your own data; but if you do:

 ```bash
   cd Phyris